 Fixed armrests are fine for occasional use, but for extended use, adjustable armrests are better.
 Adjustable armrests not only help to reduce the strain on your wrists and shoulders, they also reduce the tendency to slouch into your chair.
 They can also be lowered so you can pull your chair closer to your desk and still stay sitting in a comfortable position.
 Padded armrests could help you avoid putting uncomfortable pressure on the undersides of your forearms and elbows.

-Sometimes, you'll need to turn around in your chair or move it somewhere.
 Chairs with a 5-wheeled star base are more stable than a 3-wheel base, particularly if you need to move around a lot.
-Castors on the base make it easy to manoeuvre the chair around; hard wheel castors (e.g. nylon) are best used on carpet and solid surfaces, while soft wheel castors (e.g. polyurethane - PU) are ideal for hardwood floors and don't cause any damage.
+Chair castors on the base make it easy to manoeuvre the chair around; hard wheel castors (e.g. nylon) are best used on carpet and solid surfaces, while soft wheel castors (e.g. polyurethane - PU) are ideal for hardwood floors and don't cause any damage.

 A headrest can be particularly helpful for people who need extra neck or head support, such as those with back problems.
 They allow the muscles to relax and increase the blood flow.
 A headrest is usually only used when the chair is slightly reclined.